-- Misclassification of the impairment of investment assets as a revenue charge in the original CD.
+- ➤ Misclassification of the impairment of investment assets as a revenue charge in the original CD.
 Because the majority of the investment assets were statutorily defined capital expenditure, the Council should already have been providing MRP on that expenditure.
 To then charge an impairment to the revenue account would be double counting.
 Correction for the impairment of investment asset reduces the overall CD by £275m; - ➤ Changing the correction of the understatement of MRP from being a retrospective adjustment in years prior to 31 March 2023 to a forward look change from 1 April 2023 (i.e. in the current financial year).
 This follows legal advice that, notwithstanding that the MRP policies which the Council had approved in previous years did not follow the statutory MRP Guidance, the MRP policies in those years were approved in line with the Council's decision-making processes and thus lawfully set.
-This reduces the CD in 2022/23 by £54m for backlog MRP. - There is an increase in the MRP charge in 2023/24 of £76m to £154.8m, which increases the total overall CD for 2023/24 by £55m to £235m from £180m; - A rigorous review of the capital programme 2023/24 to 2028/29, reported elsewhere in this agenda, which has reduced the reliance on borrowing for the capital programme by £101m, which reduces the MRP

-- Consistently reducing annual treasury costs down to c£35m in 2024/25 and c£30m thereafter. - 10.6.
+This reduces the CD in 2022/23 by £54m for backlog MRP. - ➤ There is an increase in the MRP charge in 2023/24 of £76m to £154.8m, which increases the total overall CD for 2023/24 by £55m to £235m from £180m; - ➤ A rigorous review of the capital programme 2023/24 to 2028/29, reported elsewhere in this agenda, which has reduced the reliance on borrowing for the capital programme by c£100m, which reduces the MRP - ➤ Consistently reducing annual treasury costs down to c£35m in 2024/25 and c£30m thereafter. - 11.6.
 It should be noted that the unprecedented scale of the financial position created by the Council's decision to borrow to invest and establish remedies for this, mean that dealing with this has been subject to advice from a number of parties CIPFA, DLUHC, External Audit and at their request KC's advice.
 Notwithstanding the inadequacies of the information reported to Members in setting previous years' MRP policies, those policies were lawfully made.
+Hence any changes should only be made prospectively from 1 April 2023. - 11.7.
+It should be noted that the calculation of the Council's MRP charges are still subject to audit as part of the normal audit of the financial statements.
+The Council's original proposal to correct prior years' accounts was shared with the external auditor.
+As a result, the Council sought KC's advice about the commencement of any corrections to previous years.
+As stated previously, the KC's advice is that any changes would have to be made with effect from 1 April 2023.
+Consequently, the changes made as a result of the KC's advice will not be subject to external audit review until the audit of the 2023/24 accounts commences, which will be undertaken by the Council's new auditors, Ernst and Young.
+Given that the audit of the 2020/21 Statement of Accounts is not yet complete, and even taking into account the Government's recently published proposals to reduce the external audit backlog, the delay in external audit scrutiny of these figures creates an inherent risk that the numbers may change between now and when the audit of the accounts concludes.

-Hence any changes should only be made prospectively from 1 April 2023. - 10.7.
-The forward look estimate of the Capitalisation Direction requirement continues to be subject to ongoing review and the balances included in the MTFS reported below reflect the latest modelled position
+11.8.
+The forward look estimate of the Capitalisation Direction requirement continues to be subject to ongoing review and the balances included in the MTFS reported below reflect the latest modelled position.